sarahciston/codingcare/index.md

 nav_order: 1
 ---

-# CODING.CARE: Crafting New Worlds through Queer Transformative Programming
+# CODING.CARE: A Guidebook for Trans*formative TechnoCraft

 ### hi, you've reached coding.care
 here is where I'll be tinkering for a few years with a dissertation.